Edition 1.0

 zarafa-archiver -C

-Passing the --local-only option to zarafa-archiver causes it to only cleanup the archives of users who have a store on the server to which zarafa-archiver is connected.
+--local-only option to zarafa-archiver causes it to only cleanup the archives of users who have a store on the server to which zarafa-archiver is connected.
 This is the server on which zarafa-archiver is executed unless otherwise configured in the configuration file.

 zarafa-archiver -C --local-only